scopely/leanplum-java-sdk/README.md

 Make sure to set the environment variables `LEANPLUM_APP_ID` and `LEANPLUM_KEY` to a set of valid development credentials in order to run the tests.
 You should use a sandbox test app for this.

+## Deploying
+This library builds automatically on Travis-CI, and successful builds from the master branch auto-deploy to Bintray.